-BREVIN Live-In is a unique service in the private sector delivering specialist mental health nursing at home when inpatient admission is being considered or for inpatients treated in hospital but who wish, and are able, to be discharged home.
+BREVIN Live-In is a unique service in the private sector delivering specialist mental health nursing at home when inpatient admission is being considered.
+Care at home can also be for inpatients treated in hospital but who wish, and are able, to be discharged home.

 Round the clock 24/7, live-in or 12hr specialist mental health nursing